How to Remove Tile Floor: A Comprehensive Guide

 Clear the Area

-1. Remove Furniture and Appliances: Move all items out of the room.
-If removing large appliances is impractical, cover them with plastic sheeting or drop cloths to protect them from debris.
+1. Remove Furniture and Appliances: Take out all movable items.
+For larger appliances that cannot be relocated, cover them with plastic sheeting or drop cloths to protect them from debris.

-2. Take Down Wall Hangings: Remove any pictures, mirrors, or other wall hangings to prevent them from getting damaged or dirty.
+2. Take Down Wall Hangings: Remove pictures, mirrors, and other wall decorations to prevent any damage during the removal process.

 Protect Adjacent Areas

-1. Use Plastic Sheeting: Cover doorways and openings with plastic sheeting, securing it with painter’s tape.
-This helps contain dust within the work area.
+1. Use Plastic Sheeting: Cover doorways and openings with plastic sheeting, securing it with painter’s tape to keep dust contained.

-2. Cover Floors: Lay down cardboard or plywood sheets on floors adjacent to the work area to protect them from falling tiles and tools.
+2. Cover Floors: Lay down cardboard or plywood sheets on adjacent floors to protect them from falling tiles and tools.

 Gather the Necessary Tools and Materials